Short story

 “Doesn’t seem to be.”

-I’d sent her an invitation where she worked.
-An attempt to at least reconnect, knowing she couldn’t get away without him knowing.
+I had sent her an invitation at her work, an attempt to reconnect, figuring she couldn’t get away without him knowing.
 He must have found out anyway.

 “Drunk, isn’t he?
-Can’t imagine how he ever managed to get down here.”
+Can’t imagine how he managed to get down here.”

-If he was in fact drunk, Bryce and the guys could cart him off, but I couldn’t allow a showstopper in front of Julie or her family.
+If he was drunk, Bryce and the guys could cart him off, but I couldn’t allow a scene in front of Julie or her family.

-Trickles of sweat worked their way into the cracked terrain of old scars dotting my back.
-I reached behind me to scratch one, angered that it still itched after all these years.
-Agreeing to see him meant opening a door for him to worm his way back into my life.
+Sweat trickled into the cracked terrain of old scars along my back.
+I reached behind to scratch one, angered that it still itched after all these years.
+Agreeing to meet him meant opening a door for him to worm back into my life.

 “What do you think?”
 Bryce asked.

-I slapped my pant pockets.
+I slapped my pockets.
 “You’ve got the ring?”

 “Whose side are you on, best man?”